Enhance Your Life

 Student leaders also have a role in School governance through the Student Government Association (SGA).
 The School has two SGA senators, elected annually, who advocate for the allocation of the Activity & Service Fee, provide an official voice and action on behalf of the student body, ensure that students’ concerns are addressed in governance and policy development of Florida International University at all levels, evaluate and establish student programs and services, and encourage the betterment of educational standards, facilities and services.

-The South Florida Media Network (SFMN) is the flagship student-produced media publication of the Department of Journalism + Media.
+The South Florida Media Network (SFMN) is the flagship student-produced media publication of the Lee Caplin School of Journalism & Media.
 The SFMN was awarded the 2020 EPPY for Best College Produced Community website and has won more than 40 national and regional awards.
 Students from several classes contribute content to the SFMN each semester, and the SFMN trains students in both formal (for-credit) and informal internships.
 The SFMN has a “Noticias” section for news and multimedia content published in Spanish.
 New for 2021 students now produce a weekday live morning broadcast, “Newsbreak,” that is published on the SFMN.
 The SFMN has bureaus in New York City and Washington, D.C., where students may engage in a study away experience.
 The bureau programs are designed to offer you the opportunity to study in one of the most newsworthy locations and media centers in the world while networking with professional journalists, community leaders, and FIU alumni.

 The Hearst Distinguished Lecture Series welcomes a diverse mix of industry leaders each semester to share their experiences, expertise and insightful perspectives on a variety of topics related to communication.
 Recent speakers have included Carmella Glover, executive director, Diversity Action Alliance, Ricardo Trotti, executive director, Inter American Press Society, Jeff Kosseff, assistant professor of cybersecurity law in the United States Naval Academy’s Cyber Science Department and Presidential historian and Pulitzer Prize-winning Author Jon Meacham.